idrissiziad/projectFMPA-stable/README.md

 ## ✨ Features

-*   **Comprehensive Coverage:** Questions spanning various medical disciplines, including [List of subjects, e.g., Anatomy, Physiology, Pathology, etc.].
-[16]
+*   **Comprehensive Coverage:** Questions spanning various medical disciplines, including Anatomy, Physiology, Pathology, etc. [16]
 *   **Detailed Explanations:** Each question is accompanied by a clear rationale for the correct answer and explanations for why other options are incorrect.
 *   **Community-Driven:** A growing database of questions contributed and reviewed by medical students, residents, and faculty.
 *   **Open Source:** Free to use, modify, and distribute under the specified license.